clankill3r/sfjl/README.md

 #### Are there other single-file java libraries with public-domain/open source libraries with minimal dependencies out there?
 I can't find them, if you know any please let me know.
 I would love to list them.

+# Libraries Worth Mentioning
+Biased mentioning alert since I made this;
+[java_preproc_macros](https://github.com/clankill3r/java_preproc_macros) a almost single file library to replicate C macros like `__LINE__` with bytecode manipulation.
+I did not make this into a SFJL_Preproc_Macros cause it's a java agent, and therefor does not fall in the easy to use category.

 <br>